marv0/marv0.github.io/pages/about.md

 ### About Me

-Hello, world!👋 I'm Marvin Ogot, a software engineer and entrepreneur leveraging technology as a problem-solving tool.
+Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology and entrepreneurship as transformative tools.

 ### Why This Blog?